 Join us for a vibrant yearlong offering.
-For each of the 8 festivals and hinges of the year Christine will be hosting a live video webinar to invite you into meditation and ritual as a community gathered across space and time.
+For each of the 8 festivals and hinges of the year Christine has been hosting a video webinar which are all recorded to invite you into meditation and ritual as a community gathered across space and time.
 You will also receive an invitation to dive into the spirit of this season through a PDF file with a mini-retreat.
-It will offer you a guided experience through reflections on the season written by Christine Valters Paintner and biblical reflections by John Valters Paintner, invitations to contemplative practice and creative expression, poems, art, music, dance, and working with herbs.
+It will offer you a guided experience through reflections on the season written by Christine Valters Paintner and biblical reflections by John Valters Paintner, invitations to contemplative practice and creative expression, poems, art, music, and dance.
 A wonderful way to spend a day of reflection as a holy pause and chance to tune into how your inner world is being called forth by the outer world.

 We are also excited to include a series of new meditative songs by Richard and Trish Bruxvoort Colligan for the feasts of Spring Equinox through Winter Solstice written for the Abbey, accompanied by movement prayers from Betsey Beckman.